plusworx/gmin/README.md

 `gmin create user new.user@domain.com -a name:{firstname:New~lastname:User}~password:MyStrongPassword`

-When creating objects, attributes and other flags can be both be used but values provided by the attributes flag override attributes provided by other flags.
+When creating objects, values provided by the attributes flag override attributes provided by other flags.
 For example -

 `gmin crt user d.williams@mycompany.org -f Danny -l Williams -p SuperSecretPwd -a name:{firstname:Douglas}`